 Q1.2 [10 points] Visualizing a graph of co-actors using Argo-Lite

 Using Argo Lite, visualize a network of actors and their co-actors.
-You can access Argo Lite here

 You will produce an Argo Lite graph snapshot your edges.csv and nodes.csv from Q1.1.c.